 - The supervisor prays with the student, and the student takes the Test under the supervision of the staff and quotes the memory verse.

-- The student takes a picture of the completed Test and sends to the supervisor for scoring.
+- The parent takes a picture of the completed Test and sends to the supervisor for scoring.

 - The supervisor records the score, then notifies the student/parent by email.